The Best Parathyroid Surgeons in the World: Jim Norman, Doug Politz, Jose Lopez, Deva Boone, Jamie Mitchell, Kevin Parrack, and Dan Ruan

 Dr Dan Ruan joined our team in 2016 from Brigham and Women’s Hospital, a hospital of Harvard Medical School, where he was the Director of Endocrine Oncologic Research and program director of the endocrine surgery fellowship.
 Dan received his bachelor’s degree at Middlebury College and went to medical school at Duke University.
 He completed surgical residency at Brigham and Women’s Hospital of Harvard, and then an endocrine surgery fellowship at UCSF before returning to perform parathyroid, thyroid and adrenal surgery at Brigham and Women’s in 2008.
 Always seeking leadership roles, Dr. Ruan is active in the American Association of Endocrine Surgeons, has published extensively on all endocrine surgery topics, and presents frequently at national endocrine meetings.
 He has received many awards for his research and teaching throughout his career.
 He is married to another successful physician, and they have 2 boys.

 The Norman Parathyroid Center is dedicated to parathyroid disease only.
-We operate within the new Parathyroid Center at Tampa General Hospital, a new wing of this large hospital dedicated to the treatment of parathyroid disease (yes, we have the top floor of a new wing of the hospital all to ourselves!).
+We operate out of two large hospitals in Tampa, including within the new Parathyroid Center at Tampa General Hospital, a new wing of this large hospital dedicated to the treatment of parathyroid disease (yes, we have the top floor of a new wing of the hospital all to ourselves!).
 Drs Norman, Politz, Lopez, Boone, Ruan, Mitchell, and Parrack are the only surgeons in the world that limit their practice to parathyroid disease.

 And the best Thyroid Cancer Surgeon too!Our patients are very fortunate in that Dr Gary Clayman, the world's most respected thyroid cancer surgeon, joined our staff in September, 2016.
 He opened the Clayman Thyroid Cancer Center within the same Institute with the Norman Parathyroid Center.
 Thus our parathyroid patients are afforded access to the best thyroid cancer specialists should they need it.
 They have a very comprehensive thyroid cancer website.
 We have an entire page on Thyroid Cancer in Parathyroid Patients.